Length structures on manifolds with continuous Riemannian metrics: More general classes of curves on Riemannian manifolds

 A continuous path $\gamma\colon I \to M$ is called \emph{rectifiable\/} (or of bounded variation) if $L_d(\gamma) < \infty$.
 We denote the class of rectifiable curves by $\A_\rec$.

 For $M = \R$ these curves are functions of bounded (pointwise) variation and usually are denoted by $\text{BV}(I)$.
 Each $\gamma \in \text{BV}(I)$ is differentiable a.e.\ in $I$ and satisfies

-with equality if and only if $\gamma$ is absolutely continuous on $I$.
-Absolutely continuous functions satisfy the fundamental theorem of calculus, which was also required in the proof of Theorem~\ref{thm1}.
-Thus, the class of absolutely continuous curves is a natural candidate for $\mathcal{B}$.
+with equality if and only if $\gamma$ is absolutely continuous on $I$ due to the fundamental theorem of calculus.
+As such, if $(M,g)$ is Euclidean with standard metric, the fact that $d=d_\mathrm{ac}$ is an immediate consequence.
+Since the fundamental theorem of calculus was also required in the proof of Theorem~\ref{thm1} and Corollary~\ref{thm1cor}, the class of absolutely continuous curves is a natural candidate for $\mathcal{B}$.
+Much of this Section~\ref{section2}, in particular Corollary~\ref{cor1}, can be seen as a generalization of the Euclidean setting to Riemannian manifolds with metrics of low regularity.

 \begin{example} The Cantor function $\Gamma$ illustrates that absolute continuity is really necessary.
 Namely, the graph $\gamma = (\id,\Gamma)$ of the Cantor function is a continuous function of bounded variation (and hence differentiable a.e.\ with $\gamma'(t)=(1,0)$), but satisfies